1 / 10

 Overall verdict on the Skoda Yeti

-The Yeti is also one of the first Skodas that really demonstrated the extra thought going into how people use the space; you can move the rear seats forwards and backwards independently and even remove the central seat and push the outer two closer together.
+The Skoda Yeti is also one of the first Skodas that really demonstrated the extra thought going into how people use the space; you can move the rear seats forwards and backwards independently and even remove the central seat and push the outer two closer together.

-On the mechanical side the Yeti mixes conventional hatchback with actual off-road ability.
+On the mechanical side the Skoda Yeti mixes conventional hatchback with actual off-road ability.
 The petrol engine range includes everything from a 1.2-litre petrol to a 1.8-litre with 160PS and lively acceleration, while there are four diesel options made up of a 1.6-litre and a 2.0-litre in three power outputs.

-The Yeti is also available with four-wheel-drive depending on the engine choice; some came with 4WD as standard, some were front-wheel-drive only and others could be had with either.
+The Skoda Yeti is also available with four-wheel-drive depending on the engine choice; some came with 4WD as standard, some were front-wheel-drive only and others could be had with either.
 Following a facelift in 2013 the range was revised and a Yeti Outdoor model was added, which had different bumpers and came with four-wheel-drive as standard to suit buyers who really needed the off-road ability.

-The Yeti offers a driving experience that is probably more conventional than you might expect.
+The Skoda Yeti offers a driving experience that is probably more conventional than you might expect.
 For all the visual toughness and slightly elevated driving position it is undemanding, comfortable and capable from behind the wheel, and it is this ease of use with the added practicality that makes the Yeti such a compelling proposition.

 It’s certainly something of a leftfield option, but the secret to the Yeti’s appeal is actually quite straightforward.
-It’s a great example of the crossover formula, mixing the visual appeal and space of a 4x4 (and the ability if you want it) with the ease of use and running costs of a conventional car.
+It’s a great example of the SUV formula, mixing the visual appeal and space of a 4x4 (and the ability if you want it) with the ease of use and running costs of a conventional car.

 Comfort and design: Skoda Yeti interior

-For starters, the Yeti has a tall body but isn’t particularly high-riding, so that means a nice big door aperture for easy entry and exit.
+For starters, the Skoda Yeti has a tall body but isn’t particularly high-riding, so that means a nice big door aperture for easy entry and exit.
 The same applies to the seating position; it’s slightly raised compared to a conventional car but neither is it so high you have to climb into it; whether you’re physically limited or young and sprightly, small details like this can make living with a car a great deal easier.

 The good news continues once you’re sat in the driver’s seat too.
 Finding the right driving position won’t be difficult, as the steering wheel adjusts for rake and reach, while seat height adjustment is standard on all models too.

-What is more, the Yeti’s dashboard is set quite low relative to the seat and steering wheel position, so even if you’re not particularly tall you should find yourself looking over the top of the dashboard rather than across it, which is good news for visibility and gives the raised driving position that many crossover buyers are looking for.
+What is more, the Yeti’s dashboard is set quite low relative to the seat and steering wheel position, so even if you’re not particularly tall you should find yourself looking over the top of the dashboard rather than across it, which is good news for visibility and gives the raised driving position that many SUV buyers are looking for.